Skip to content

 b.
 Reduce Air in Boxes to Reduce Costs and CO2 Emissions.

 Minimizing the amount of air in a shipment will substantially cut costs and CO2 emissions.
 For instance, according to paccurate the average shipment contains up to 64% air in some product categories.
 Undoubtedly, most of us have had a real-life experience with this phenomenon.
-For instance, most of us have experienced surprise when receiving and opening a large parcel only to find a single small item inside.
+For instance, many of us have experienced a surprise when receiving and opening a large parcel only to find a single small item inside.
 Indeed, this is inefficient and costly, and does not reflect well on the shipper.
 Moreover, because there is so much air in many shipments, this results in more trucks on the road emitting more CO2.
-Undeniably, reducing air in shipments down to 20% would greatly diminish shipping expenses and environmental impact.
+Undeniably, reducing air in shipments would greatly diminish shipping expenses and environmental impact.

 3. Packaging Engineers, the Experts in Product and Shipment Packaging.